yetanotherco/aligned_layer/README.md

 ## How to use the testnet

-To download and install the batcher client to send proofs in the testnet, run:
+Download and install the batcher client to send proofs in the testnet:

 ```bash
 curl -L https://raw.githubusercontent.com/yetanotherco/aligned_layer/main/batcher/aligned/install_aligned.sh | bash